Oceania Stata Conference - Thursday 5 Feb 2026

 Scientific Committee

-If you have a paper that you believe fits the theme of the Oceania Stata Conference 2024, use this form to submit an abstract for consideration by the Scientific Committee.
+If you have a presentation that fits the criteria for submission for the Oceania Stata Conference 2026, please submit a presentation abstract or Swift Stata Story concept for consideration by the Scientific Committee, via the form below.

 Name: